Your tyres are your only contact with the road. Discover information and tips concerning your tyres - right here.

 Too low air pressure, because when rolling, mainly the shoulder areas of the tyre touch the road (with even wear) or habitually fast driving through curves with too little tyre pressure (more wear on the outer shoulder).

-Faster usability and associated additional costs.
+Shorter lifespan and associated additional costs.
 In extreme cases, the carcass may be damaged or the tyre may suddenly fail because the carcass damage remains even if the tyre is driven with the correct pressure again.

 Check the air pressure regularly and contact your specialist workshop if you are unsure.